losizm/scamper/README.md

 ### Building Requests

-An `HttpRequest` can be created using one of its factory methods, or you can start with a `RequestMethod`.
+An `HttpRequest` can be created using a factory method defined in the companion object, or you can start building from a `RequestMethod`.

 ```scala
 import scala.language.implicitConversions